 What is a Guardianship?

-Some older people may be in a position where they cannot make decisions for themselves.
-It is ideal for older adults to make plans about who will help manage their finances and medical decisions before they are no longer able to do so.
-These plans should include a durable power of attorney.
-This allows someone to be appointed to communicate for the older person if they can no longer communicate for themselves about their medical treatment.
-(The name of this document varies across states and can include terms such as “Health Care Proxy” or “Advance Directive.”)
+Some individuals with cognitive impairment or intellectual or developmental disability, including older adults, may be in a position where they may not be able to make complex medical and living decisions for themselves.
+It is preferable for all adults to make plans about who will help manage their finances and medical decisions before they are no longer able to do so.
+These plans should include naming a health care surrogate decision maker, who can be appointed to communicate for the older person if they can no longer communicate for themselves about their medical treatment.
+The name of this document varies across states and can include terms such as “Health Care Proxy,” “Durable Power of Attorney,” “Health Care Representative,” or “Advance Directive.”

-However, there are times when an older person becomes unable to make decisions but they have not set up a durable power of attorney beforehand.
-In these cases, it may be necessary to ask the courts to appoint a guardian, who can assist the older adult with managing finances, providing food and shelter, and/or making medical decisions.
+There can be situations when an older adult might be unable to make decisions due to underlying medical conditions but may not have chosen a person to make decisions about their medical care and finances.
+In these cases, it may be necessary to ask the courts to appoint a guardian, The guardian can assist the individual with managing finances, providing food and shelter, and/or making medical decisions.

 In guardianship hearings, someone asks the court to appoint a guardian to assist the older person in making decisions and taking care of their needs.
 The person or group who asks the court to appoint a guardian is known as a petitioner.
 A petitioner can be the older adult’s relative(s).
 If no relatives are available, social service agencies or healthcare providers (for example) may also be petitioners.